SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <details>
   <summary><b>Description</b></summary>

   Unlike `step 3`, `step 6` is about the the implementation (rather than the models).
-It might be that models don't exist or won't be shared in `step 3` and `step 6` will remediate to that by looking for elements in national implementations.
+It might be that (semantic) data models do not exist or were not shared in `step 3`. `Step 6` will remediate to that by looking for elements in national implementations.

   Working Group members will share information on: